martinguerrero89/galgo_old/README.md

 * Open R and set the main Galgo folder as working directory
 * First, be sure you have all the needed libraries (listed in the 'libraries.R' file) installed and properly configured.
-* Of importance is to have ´gpuR´ package propperly installed and working.
+* Of importance is to have `gpuR` package propperly installed and working.
 To instruction on the installation process and troubleshoot follow: https://github.com/cdeterman/gpuR/wiki
 * In the *Functions* folder are all the files to run the algorithm.